Machine Learning

 • Evaluation: Rank correlation.

-• Evaluation: BLEU, word overlap / Qualitative evaluation.
+• Evaluation: Reconstruction loss / Qualitative evaluation.

 Matching Songs and Artworks ●●○